smutchle/ai_teaching_tools/README.md

 3. Install the required libraries:

-`pip install streamlit requests python-dotenv pandas`
+`ip install streamlit python-dotenv numpy pandas matplotlib seaborn plotly scipy scikit-learn statsmodels altair pygame`

 4. In each folder, rename .env_sample to .env.
 Edit each .env file and put in your API key values, etc.
 5. Run the appropriate .sh (Linux/Mac) or .bat (Windows) file.
 This will launch the respective web interface.
+If there is no .bat file, you can simply rename the .sh file to .bat.